 Reduce Your Winter Energy Bills

-For a condensed, printer-friendly version of this information, please see our Fast Facts guide.
+For a shorter, printer-friendly version, please see our Fast Facts guide.

 Winter natural gas and electric bills can be very expensive, as Hoosiers try to keep their homes and businesses warm.
 By following several simple tips, consumers can reduce their energy use and better manage their heating bills.